WenqinSHAO/pvd-dev/README.md

     ├── linux-env.sh /* the major script we rely on */
     └── preseed.cfg
 ```
-After we've just cloned this repo, we will see directoreis anf files as shown above.
+After we've just cloned this repo, we will see directoreis and files as shown above.

 After performing operations specified here below, we expect to see a repo organized as follows:
 ```